joshuabecker91/quant_algo_trader/README.md

-Algorithmic Trading strategies that I am custom coding from scratch.
-Using open source execution boiler template for Interactive Brokers.
+Algorithmic Trading strategies that I am custom coding from scratch using open source execution boiler template for Interactive Brokers.

 The source code is completely open-sourced [here on GitHub](https://github.com/letianzj/quanttrader).
 The package is published [here on pypi](https://pypi.org/project/quanttrader/) and is ready to be pip installed.
 The document is hosted [here on readthedocs](https://quanttrader.readthedocs.io/).